Skip to main content

 Breast Cancer

-With respect to breast cancer, military women may differ from those in the general population in reproductive history, such as age at first birth and the use of contraceptives.
-Research shows that women in the military are more likely to use oral contraceptive pills, which have been demonstrated to increase the risk of breast cancer, particularly in younger women.
-Additionally, women in the military are more likely to be engaged in industrial jobs than females in the general population.
-In doing so, they are more likely to be exposed to chemicals that may be related to breast cancer.
+In regards to breast cancer, military women may differ from the general population in reproductive history, such as age at first birth and use of contraceptives.
+Research shows that women in the military are more likely to use oral contraceptives, which have been demonstrated to increase breast cancer risk, particularly in younger women.

 Prostate Cancer

 In both cases, differences may also be related to free access to medical care for the military population.
-Military members may have more frequent visits to the doctor and thus are more likely to undergo breast and prostate cancer screenings.
+Military members may have more frequent visits to the doctor and be more likely to undergo breast and prostate cancer screenings.
 Several studies have confirmed that cancer screening is associated with increases in breast and prostate cancer incidence rates.

 Conclusions